CUPRIMA’S KEY INSIGHTS, TAKEAWAYS AND BEST PRACTICES

 -For SME clients, storing geolocation data is not mandatory.
 The DDS number provided on the invoice will be sufficient to meet the requirements.

 Heads up!
-For coffee placed on the market before the EUDR enforcement date (December 2024 or December 2025, depending on the approval of the one-year phasing-in period by the Parliament and Commission), the CUPRIMA invoice will specify that customs clearance was completed prior to the enforcement date.
-Therefore, DDS and geolocation data will not be mandatory for these shipments.
+For coffee placed on the market before the EUDR enforcement date of 30 December 2025, the CUPRIMA invoice will specify that customs clearance was completed prior to the enforcement date.
+Therefore, DDS and geolocation data will not be mandatory for these shipments. - Can CUPRIMA share geolocation data for products purchased in the past?

-In compliance with privacy and data security regulations, CUPRIMA is unable to provide geolocation data for purchases of beans that were customs cleared before the EUDR enforcement date, which is either December 30, 2024, or December 30, 2025, if the one-year phasing-in period is approved by Parliament and Council.
+In compliance with privacy and data security regulations, CUPRIMA is unable to provide geolocation data for purchases of beans that were customs cleared before the EUDR enforcement date of 30 December 2025. - What information will CUPRIMA provide prior to shipment?

 Due to time constraints and the need to gather and pre-validate datasets from the origin, we do not typically provide geolocation data in advance for clients for whom we handle customs clearance.
-However, exceptions may be made for specific origins or suppliers if clients have concerns, which will be reviewed on a case-by-case basis.
+However, exceptions may be made for specific origins or suppliers if clients have concerns, which will be reviewed on a case-by-case basis. - How will we know if the coffee sold/bought is EUDR compliant?

 EUDR compliance is determined by the customs clearance date, not the arrival date in the EU.
-As a result, in early 2025 (or early 2026 if the one-year phasing-in period is approved by Parliament and Council), clients may receive coffee lots with or without a DDS number, depending on when customs clearance was completed for each lot.
-This will be clearly indicated on the CUPRIMA invoices.
+As a result, in early 2026 clients may receive coffee lots with or without a DDS number, depending on when customs clearance was completed for each lot.
+This will be clearly indicated on the CUPRIMA invoices. - How does CUPRIMA ensure traceability from physical coffee to geolocation coordinates?

 For each geolocation dataset submission, suppliers must inform CUPRIMA of the data’s source (whether collected by the farmer, verified by an external third-party auditor, or obtained through other means) and provide supporting documentation.
 For certified coffee, we use traceability systems from independent certification bodies or national systems in advanced producing countries (e.g., Costa Rica).
-CUPRIMA is also committed to building a comprehensive traceability system for its entire value chain as part of its sustainability strategy.
+CUPRIMA is also committed to building a comprehensive traceability system for its entire value chain as part of its sustainability strategy. - What happens if products are found to be non-compliant?

 To prevent non-compliance, we encourage suppliers to share their geolocation datasets with us for pre-validation before finalising contracts with CUPRIMA.
 This enables us to detect potential issues even before the crop season begins.

 Once contracts are finalised, suppliers must submit geolocation and legality information at least one month before shipment.
 If deforestation is discovered on declared coffee plots, suppliers are notified and may challenge the findings with supporting evidence, such as geotagged photos, drone footage, or satellite images.
 If non-compliance is confirmed, suppliers must segregate the affected products and provide proper documentation.
-In extreme cases, if non-compliance is detected upon arrival in the EU, the products will be replaced with compliant coffee, and the non-compliant coffee will be redirected to other markets.
+In extreme cases, if non-compliance is detected upon arrival in the EU, the products will be replaced with compliant coffee, and the non-compliant coffee will be redirected to other markets. - When will CUPRIMA be ready to comply with the EUDR?

 FOOTNOTE, DEFINITIONS & REFERENCES